Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Sidecar SHAMaps are local immutable snapshots:

-- Every entry must have been harvested from a trusted signed proposal path.
+- RNG entries and proposal-carried Export entries must have been harvested from trusted signed proposals.
+Direct Export relay entries instead pass the same validated-origin, manifest-attribution, and target-signature admission checks before entering the collector.
 - Snapshot roots may be signed into `ExtendedPosition` for peer observation.
 - Peer-advertised roots are alignment evidence, not payload availability.
 - Nodes never fetch, advertise, serve, or merge sidecar maps from peers.